-This manual is to be used to understand and safely execute the installation & maintenance of the appliance.
-It is the installer & users responsibility to carry out the instructions illustrated within the manual correctly.
-The installer & user is responsible for setting out the training and requirements needed for their maintenance technician staff to be educated to use the case correctly.
+This manual is to be used to understand and safely execute the installation and maintenance of the appliance.
+It is the installer and user's responsibility to carry out the instructions illustrated within the manual correctly.
+The installer and user is responsible for setting out the training and requirements needed for their maintenance technician staff to be educated to use the case correctly.
 The case should always be kept in good working order to ensure installer and user safety.

 Injury to personnel and damage to the case and its components may occur if instructions in the manual are not correctly followed.
-If information would like to be added to this manual, or if suggestions would like to me made, contact Hussmann directly at any time.
+If you would like to suggest that information is to be added to this manual, please contact Hussmann directly at any time.